Blind Alfred Reed: Early life

-Alfred was born completely blind, in Floyd County, Virginia, being the second blind child born to Riley & Charlotte (Akers) Reed.
+Alfred was born completely blind, in Floyd County, Virginia, being the second blind child born to Riley and Charlotte (Akers) Reed.
 He was raised in a very conservative family, the son of a farm laborer, and he acquired a violin at a young age.
 Later, he began performing at county fairs, in country schoolhouses, for political rallies, and in churches.
 He even played on street corners for tips.
 He used to sell out printed copies of his compositions for ten cents each.
 This is about all the information that can be gathered from him in his early life, as most of the events during this time were not written down nor talked about much in his later years.

 Career

 While playing during a convention in 1927, Ralph Peer, who was the director of the Bristol Sessions, heard Reed playing "The Wreck of the Virginian", and asked him if he wanted to make some recordings.
 Reed consented, and he recorded four songs, one solo, "The Wreck of the Virginian", and three with Arville's guitar accompaniment: "I Mean to Live for Jesus", "You Must Unload", and "Walking in the Way with Jesus".
 After the Bristol Sessions, Reed kept recording until 1929, which was the year of his most famous song's release "How Can a Poor Man Stand Such Times and Live?".

-After 1929, he stopped recording and lived out the rest of his life mostly in the Princeton area in Mercer County, West Virginia.
+After 1929, he stopped recording and lived out the rest of his life mostly in and around Pipestem and Hinton (in Summers County, West Virginia) and Princeton (in Mercer County, West Virginia).
 Reed continued to perform locally until 1937 when a statute was passed prohibiting blind street musicians.
 In addition to being recording artist and a musician, he also served as a lay preacher Methodist church minister.
-In 1956, Reed died, supposedly of starvation.
+In 1956, Reed died, supposedly of starvation, although this was denied by his surviving family.
 He is buried in Elgood, West Virginia.